sebastjan-hribar/tachiban/README.md

 ### 2.1 Prerequisites
-Prior to logging in or authenticating the user, retrieve the entity from the database and assign it to a variable (e.g. `user`), which you then pass it to the methods as required.
+Prior to logging in or authenticating the user, retrieve the entity from the database and assign it to a variable (e.g. `user`), which you then pass to the methods as required.

 In addition to that, the user entity must have the following attributes: